fenago/katacoda-scenarios/openshift-horizontal-pod-autoscaler/steps/2/text.md

-Autoscaling your application depending on CPU and RAM utilization

 You can scale pods in your application using the oc scale command, but it has two disadvantages:
 - It has to be run manually every time you need to scale a pod up or down